-The following IP guidance note Produced in partnership with Andrew Bowler Sean Ibbetson and Lucie Fortune of Bristows LLP provides comprehensive and up to date legal information covering:
+The following IP practice note produced in partnership with Andrew Bowler of Bristows, Sean Ibbetson of Bristows and Lucie Fortune of Bristows provides comprehensive and up to date legal information covering:

 This Practice Note covers the remedies available for copyright infringement.

 The remedies available in cases of copyright infringement are the same as those available for all intellectual property (IP) right infringement.
 For further detail, see Practice Note: Civil and criminal remedies for intellectual property infringement.

 This Practice Note also provides some explanation of remedies for infringement of moral and performance rights, concurrent rights, the Intellectual Property Enterprise Court (IPEC) and criminal offences.
 For further detail on: